Appellate court rejects McGirt claims of two inmates who failed to prove Native American ancestry

 The appellate court also rejected the appeal of Bryan Christopher O’Rourke Sr., 44, in part for the same reason.

-A Tulsa County District Court jury convicted O’Rourke on eight child sex abuse counts following a trial in 2019.
+A Tulsa County District Court jury convicted O’Rourke on eight child sex abuse counts at a trial in 2019.

 A judge followed the jury’s recommendation to sentence O’Rourke to 120 years in prison.